pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 sport.
 And on top of that, we are loading every team into memory just to compute the number of teams.
 We don't actually need any data from the team, only their aggregate count.

-SharingGRDB does not provide these kinds of tools, and for good reason.
+SQLiteData does not provide these kinds of tools, and for good reason.
 Instead, if you know you want to fetch all of the teams with their corresponding sport, you can simply perform a single query that joins the two tables together: